 Yet within our own sphere of responsibility we can each act to reduce the risks.

 Airlines need to look at their approach to serving alcohol on board.

-Jet2 have begun a campaign they call Onboard Together, which seeks to educate passengers and empower their crew.
+Jet2 have begun a campaign they call Onboard Together, which seeks to educate passengers and empower

 The government must make sure that enforcement is effective.

 And we know that for a proportion of passengers, their holiday begins in the airport bar, whether they arrive at the airport at 7 in the evening or 7 in the morning.

 For some passengers, a delayed flight means that the first drink of the holiday quickly becomes the first 3, 4 or

 And in at least one airport today, passengers are able to pull their own pints at their table.

 We don’t want to stop passengers enjoying themselves or prevent people from flying.